cymatic-productions/mixcraft.projecttemplate/README.md

 # Tips for Development

+## Viewing the Project
+* This application has been deployed [here](https://cymatic-productions.github.io/mixcraft.projecttemplate/)

 ## Ensuring Portability
 ### Overview
 * To ensure full-portability of your project, ensure `SFX`, `Loops`, and most importantly, `stems` are exported locally to the project.